 For filiform corrosion resistance climatic chambers are used in conjunction with salt spray chambers.
 Filiform corrosion is often seen in stone chipped or kerb damaged alloy wheels and has the appearance of ‘worm like’ trails under the paint system.
 To measure the performance against filiform corrosion the test cycle must include a stable medium to high relative humidity set point otherwise the corrosion reaction will not form filiform trails.

-The ISO 12944-6 standard alongside ISO 20340 are in constant demand at AWL Ltd. These standards are intended to assist adopting best practice in corrosion protection of structural steel at new constructions to extend costly maintenance periods.
+The ISO 12944-6 standard alongside ISO 12944-9 (formally ISO 20340) are in constant demand at AWL Ltd. These standards are intended to assist adopting best practice in corrosion protection of structural steel at new constructions to extend costly maintenance periods.
 ISO 12944 is progressively superseding other standards to become a global benchmark in corrosion control and paint system performance.
-Corrosion protection to ISO 12944 C5M (Offshore environments) is being addressed via ISO 20340 which is dedicated to this environment.

 Number Plate Testing